atritthart/jobsite-generator-host/README.md

-# Zalando Jobsite Docker project
+# Zalando Jobsite Generator

-Docker is used for deployment of the static site generator to AWS Beanstalk.
-You can also use it for local development, of course.
+This service generates a set of static HTML/CSS/JS etc. assets and publishes into an S3 bucket for serving to end users.

 When updating contents on prismic.io, a webhook triggers a new build of the public website through the integrated NodeJS application and corresponding gulp tasks.
+The build is also triggered by Github webhooks on code changes in develop/qa/master branches.
+Finally, a build is scheduled every 30 minutes to enable updates from Greenhouse, since its webhooks are not suitable for our purposes.

+Zalando STUPS toolchain and Docker are used for deployment of the static site generator to an Amazon Web Services environment.
+You can also build Docker images for local testing purposes.